teofizzy/teofizzy/README.md

 <div align="center">

  🔭 I’m currently working as an AI researcher at the Centre for Data Science and Artificial Intelligence - DeKUT and a **freelance data scientist**.
 That implies...
-I am always open for freelance gigs, collaborative projects and contract-based opportunities.
+I am open to freelance gigs and collaborative projects.

  🌱 I’m currently learning **computer science and data engineering**